 Objective: Development of a two-mode hybrid drive system.
 The objective is to jointly develop a two-mode hybrid drive system that reduces fuel consumption while not compromising vehicle capability.
 While the base two-mode hybrid design will be common, each company will individually integrate the hybrid system into the design and manufacturing of vehicles in accordance with their brand-specific requirements.

-The two-mode system is known as input and compound split; input split is used for launching, while compound split is used for cruising at highway speeds.
-The best part about this system is that it fit’s in the same space as a current transmission.
+The two-mode system is known as input and compound split; the input split is used for launching, while the compound split is used for cruising at highway speeds.
+The best part about this system is that it fits in the same space as a current transmission.

 “The participation of the BMW Group has allowed us to gain another expert partner for the development of this advanced two-mode hybrid system,” says Tom Stephens, Group Vice President at GM Powertrain.
 “This cooperation paves the way for extensive hybrid collaboration among the three companies.
 We also continue to discuss additional partners for this alliance.”

 “By pooling the development expertise of the three automakers – BMW Group, DaimlerChrysler, and General Motors – we are making it possible for all companies to bring to market appealing vehicles with a convincing performance, comfort and environmental features for the benefit of our customers,” says Dr. Thomas Weber, DaimlerChrysler Board of Management member responsible for Research and Technology as well as for Development at the Mercedes Car Group.